trofi/trofi.github.io.gen/posts/301-another-gcc-profiling-bug.md

 Aha, the first two entries have unexpected `NULL` values.
 The rest of them look as expected and are related to `__gcov` counters.
-Let's check if first two `NULL`s were always there or it's a later runtime corruption.
+Let's check if first two `NULL` were always there or it's a later runtime corruption.
 We care about `0x50b6480` address specifically (the first that contains unexpected `0x0`).
 Let's look at the array values at the very `gcc`
 start: